Aiky30/django-cms-playground/INSTALL.md

 pip install -r requirements.txt
 ```

-Create a Postgres DB with the name: "cmsplayground"
+Sql lite can be used by default, alternativley change the DB settings in the settings.py file and create a Postgres DB with the name: "cmsplayground"

 Populate the database
 ```